quantopian/zipline/README.rst

 This will download asset pricing data data from `quandl`, and stream it through the algorithm over the specified time range.
-Then, the resulting performance DataFrame is saved in `dma.pickle`, which you can load an analyze from within Python.
+Then, the resulting performance DataFrame is saved in `dma.pickle`, which you can load and analyze from within Python.

 You can find other examples in the ``zipline/examples`` directory.